25prabhu10/notes/docs/Languages/SQL/Databases/MongoDB/MongoDB.md

 MongoDB is recommended:

-- where _very minimal Total Cost of Owership (TCO)_ is required.
+- where _very minimal Total Cost of Ownership (TCO)_ is required

-- when a need for replication across multiple data centers globally.
+- when a need for replication across multiple data centers globally

-- where rapid deployment and faster scaling are required.
+- where rapid deployment and faster scaling are required

-- when a need for easy loading of data at the beginning and overtime is needed.
+- when a need for easy loading of data at the beginning and overtime is needed

-- when massive concurrency is demanded by a user.
+- when massive concurrency is demanded by a user

-- when no downtime can be tolerated.
+- when no downtime can be tolerated

-- when the database needs to grow rapidly as per user needs.
+- when the database needs to grow rapidly as per user needs

-- when high uncertainty in sizing exists.
+- when high uncertainty in sizing exists

-- where seamless and consistent experience is expected.
+- where seamless and consistent experience is expected

 ## NoSQL - Overview

-NoSQL provides a mechanism for retrieval and storage of data other than relational databases.
+NoSQL provides a mechanism for retrieval and storage of data other than relational databases

-- NoSQL does not use the relational model.
+- NoSQL does not use the relational model
-- NoSQL runs on clusters.
+- NoSQL runs on clusters
-- NoSQL is mostly used in Big data and Real-time web applications.
+- NoSQL is mostly used in Big data and Real-time web applications
-- Commonly used Data structures are Document, Graph, Key-Value, and Wide Column.
+- Commonly used Data structures are Document, Graph, Key-Value, and Wide Column

 ## Document Databases

-Document-Oriented databases are a special type of NoSQL database used for managing semi-structured data.
+Document-Oriented databases are a special type of NoSQL database used for managing semi-structured data

-- Document databases pair each key with a complex data structure commonly with a block of XML or JSON termed as a _document_.
+- Document databases pair each key with a complex data structure commonly with a block of XML or JSON termed as a _document_

-- The document is the most basic unit of data here, its similar to a row in SQL.
+- The document is the most basic unit of data here, its similar to a row in SQL

-- Document databases contain collections (kind of a table in SQL terms), each collection contains many documents.
+- Document databases contain collections (kind of a table in SQL terms), each collection contains many documents

   ```json
   {